muxter90/geo-E1M/README.md

 comand installing:
 curl -o install.sh https://raw.githubusercontent.com/muxter90/geo-E1M/main/install_geo_programs1.sh && bash install.sh

+If the first command doesn't work, try using the next one.
+This may be related to line endings, and the following link corrects this. curl -o install.sh https://raw.githubusercontent.com/muxter90/geo-E1M/main/install_geo_programs1.sh && sed -i 's/\r//' install.sh && bash install.sh

 This command will install the program, the gcc compiler, and all the necessary files. you can run the program with the command: geo_program